Myopia Management & Control By Edmonton Optometrists

 Myopia Management at Eye-deology Vision Care

-The optometrists eye-deology Vision Care have multiple treatment options to manage myopia.
-Modern myopia control prescription eyeglass lenses from Hoya (MiYOSMART Lenses) and Zeiss (Zeiss Myovision Pro Lenses and MyoKids Lenses), along with myopia control contact lenses from CooperVision (MiSight Contact Lenses) have scientifically demonstrated the ability to stabilize the advanced of myopia in children.
+The optometrists at eye-deology Vision Care have multiple treatment options to manage myopia.
+Modern myopia control prescription eyeglass lenses from Hoya (MiYOSMART Lenses), Zeiss (Zeiss Myovision Pro Lenses and MyoKids Lenses), and Essilor (Stellest Lenses), along with myopia control contact lenses from CooperVision (MiSight Contact Lenses) have scientifically demonstrated the ability to stabilize the advanced of myopia in children.

 In addition to specialized prescription lenses, myopia management requires quarterly or biannual eye exams to assess your child's visual acuity and the effectiveness of the prescribed treatment in the stabilization of myopia progression.Trust Our Edmotnon Optometrists to Manage your Myopia